hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments.md

       title: "Facial Rejuvenation Acupuncture"
       desc: "A holistic cosmetic treatment that naturally stimulates collagen production and improves skin elasticity for a radiant glow."
       image: "/images/facial-rejuvenation.png"
+      image_alt: "Facial Rejuvenation Acupuncture and holistic cosmetic treatment at Hope TCM in New Westminster"
       benefits:
         - "Reduces fine lines and wrinkles"
         - "Improves skin tone and texture"